qilinz/Wrangle-and-Analyze-Data-WeRateDogs-Archive/README.md

 # Wrangle-and-Analyze-Data-WeRateDogs-Achieve
 WeRateDogs is a twitter account that rates dog pictures.
-This project provides insight of WeRateDogs archive data from gathering to wrangling, to analysing and visualising, which is included in `wrangle_act.ipynb`.
+This project provides insight of WeRateDogs archive data from gathering to wrangling, to analysing and visualising, which is included in `wrangle_act.ipynb` or `wrangle_act.html`.

 Two dataset with incomplete information were provided, namely `twitter_archive_enhanced.csv` and `image_predictions.tsv` .
 To gather other useful data, I queried the Twitter API for each tweet's JSON data using Python's Tweepy library and store them in `tweet_json.txt` file.